SAP-archive/teched2019-cloud-cf-product-list/exercises/02_clone/README.md

 # Exercise description

-You can either download the application as zip 1.1 or clone it using the git client in the local dev environment 1.2.

-## 1.1 Download the sample code as zip
+## 1 Download the sample code as zip
 1. Go to the root of the project in github: https://github.com/SAP/cloud-cf-product-list-sample
 2. Click on **Clone or download** button and select Download zip
 <br><br>